Plebeian-Technology/sway/README.md

 ## Contributing

 Sway is a forever free to use and open source application.
-We do not have ads and never will, and we will never.
+We do not have ads and we will never.

 Sway relies on people like you to support this venture.
 To get started, please see our [contributing guide](/CONTRIBUTING.md).